Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 If a designer can't nail mobile, they're not worth your money.
 Period.

 When you hire custom website designer coach, ask them specifically about their mobile process.
 Do they design mobile-first or adapt at the end?
-The best designers start with mobile and expand upward.
+The best designers start with mobile from the get-go, not as an afterthought.
 That's the mark of someone who understands modern web traffic.

 Ask About Load Times